Jiangxuejian/PDFchem/README.md

 pip install -r requirements.txt
 ```

 **Windows:** We have tested the program under a variety of operating systems.
 However, we recommend running `PDFchem` in the WSL which ensures that the program can have full functionality, such as saving Plotly figures into PDF files.
-If you only ha

 ## Running PDFchem

 In your terminal, go to the `PDFchem` folder and load the `PDFchem.ipynb` file  using `mercury` as the frontend UI:
 ```
-cd pdfchem
+cd PDFchem
 mercury run
 ```